KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 If you want to temporarily or permanently disable autocomplete, you can set ``AutocompleteContext/isEnabled`` to `false`.

-You can also replace the current ``KeyboardInputViewController/autocompleteProvider`` with a ``DisabledAutocompleteProvider`` to permanently disable autocomplete.

 ## How to create a custom autocomplete provider